hygj10/Databases_PriCoSha/README.md

 * PriCosha is a Private Content Sharing service that allows groups the share information publicly or privately among themselves.
 You can create friend groups, share your posts, tag friends, and rate contents.
 For the implementation of this particular project, I used Python, Flask, and MySQL.
 The design of the html websites is somewhat rudimentary (simple green and grey scheme) as the focus was put more towards the funcitonality of the project (Databases).
 The file init1.py contains all the python code for this project with brief comments in between, and in the templates folder you can find the html files that are used for particular actions that the user may take.
 Common errors were handled gracefully.
+A sample screenshot is available in a pdf (img_home.pdf) which shows the home page of Pricosha once a user logs in.

 B.